mbleichner/koti/README.md

 ## Project state

-This project is still very new and in an experimental state.
+This project is still very new and in an alpha state.
 Use at your own risk.

 ## Motivation

-After trying NixOS, I was charmed by how nicely I could describe my whole system using config files.
-Unfortunately I wasn't able to stay with NixOS due to performance/technical issues that were unfortunately rooted in the way Nix works.
+Messing around with NixOS, I was charmed by how nicely it lets you describe your systems using just a few config files.
+The declarative nature of it made sure that your system always looks just like described by your config and prevents any drift due to changing package dependencies or leftovers from earlier experiments.

+Unfortunately, using NixOS as a daily driver has been kind of disappointing, because modifying it can be anything from trivial to downright impossible.
+After a few days, I already missed the simplicity and straightforwardness of Arch.

-So I went back to my beloved Arch and looked for similar solutions that would allow me to describe my whole system in a similar manner.
+So I went back to my beloved Arch and looked for similar solutions - that would allow me to describe my whole system in a similar manner.
 There are a few, but none of them managed to get that declarative approach quite right, in my opinion.
 They all had their problems:

 - Not being able to detect stuff that has been removed from your config and uninstalling it from the system
-- Not being able to control the order of execution in a fine-grained way (unlike NixOS, configuration in Arch is done in an incremental way, so the order of things matters)
+- Not being able to control the order of execution in a fine-grained way (unlike NixOS, configuration in Arch is done in an incremental way, so the order of things matters quite a lot)
 - Not being able to write easy-to-read + modular configs that can be applied to multiple systems

-So I thought I'll give it a shot myself and the result is koti.
+So I thought I'll give it a shot myself - and the result is koti.

 ## Summary and features

-- Koti allows writing a NixOS-inspired modular declarative configuration for your system **in Python**.
-It is aimed at users with at least some kind of **programming knowledge** (again, similar to NixOS here), but it should be easy enough to learn, even with minimal programming experience.
+- koti allows writing a NixOS-inspired modular declarative configuration for your system in **Python**.
+It is aimed at users with at least some kind of programming knowledge (again, similar to NixOS here), but since it is mostly declarative in nature, it should be easy enough to learn, even with minimal programming experience.
-- Koti gives you fine-grained control over the **order of execution**: sometimes it may be necessary to first install a package and then add a config file - sometimes it may be the other way around.
+- koti gives you fine-grained control over the **order of execution**, without sacrificing a lot of performance ( compared to Ansible for example).
+This is done using a linear optimization approach to merge all configs and settings, and rearrange them in a way to optimize execution speed (i.e. install as many packages in one go)
-  By declaring dependencies between your configuration items, this can be solved in an elegant way (look for `requires` in the examples).
-- Koti is able to track installed items (files, packages, systemd units, etc) and **clean them up** if they are removed from your config to avoid configuration drift.
+- koti is able to track installed items (files, packages, systemd units, etc) and **clean them up** if they are removed from your config to avoid configuration drift.
+- koti will give you an extensive summary about everything that will be adjusted on your system (in the so called planning phase).
+Because some changes are impossible to predict perfectly without actually executing them, koti will ask again during execution if something unexpected happens.
+It won't change anything on the system without user confirmation.
-- Koti can make use of **AUR helpers** with pacman-compatible syntax (e.g. paru, yay).
+- koti can make use of **AUR helpers** with pacman-compatible syntax (e.g. paru, yay).
-- Koti is written with **extensibility** in mind - it's easy to extend or customize the behavior in (almost) any way.
+- koti is written with **extensibility** in mind - it's easy to extend or customize the behavior in (almost) any way.

 ## Limitations

-- Currently, only Arch (pacman) and Flatpak is supported.
-In the future, I plan to add support for apt, yum, etc.
+- Currently, only Arch (pacman) and flatpak is supported.
+In the future, I might add support for apt, yum, etc.

 ## Installation (Arch)